plugwise/plugwise-beta/README.md

 [![Open your Home Assistant instance and show your integrations.](https://my.home-assistant.io/badges/integrations.svg)](https://my.home-assistant.io/redirect/integrations/)

-If you are unable to configure your plugwise product and/or are a willing participant helping us test you can start using this BETA `custom_component`.
+If you don't mind a bug now and then and are interested in helping us test new features and improvements, you can start using this BETA `custom_component`.
 We develop and maintain both versions.

 ## Required python module (status)